A Varicocele & a Family Death Didn’t Stop This Couple’s Fertility

 That IVF cycle resulted in four embryos.
 Only one was genetically normal and it ended up miscarrying.

 “It’s a very emotional journey, and after that, we said, ‘We’re done,’” Chrissie recalls.
-“During the low times after we went through two natural cycles and one IVF, you feel like, Should I have done something else?
+“During the low times after we went through two mini cycles and one full IVF, you feel like, Should I have done something else?
 Should I get someone else’s opinion?

 “But then I’d think, the doctors at TRM genuinely took the time to call our other doctors to investigate our health conditions.
 They’ve gone above and beyond.
 Dr. Scotchie is truly caring and felt genuinely sad with us.
 They’re doing everything that they can do.
 So there was no need for me to go anywhere else.”